 McPhee has also released 14 solo blues records between 1966 and 2004, 13 studio albums with “The Hogs” from 1968 to 1999, 15 live and other “Hogs” albums and three videos/DVDs.
 Apart from the Groundhogs, McPhee has played with Herbal Mixture, the John Dummer Band, Hapshash and the Coloured Coat, Tony McPhee’s Terraplane, Tony McPhee’s Turbo, the Tony McPhee Band and Current 93.

 McPhee’s biography and discography was published in 2012, “Eccentric Man: A Biography & Discography of Tony (TS) McPhee by Paul Freestone.”
 A genuinely humble guy, Tony’s fame across a 53 year career never went to his head and he was always grounded (Grounded hog?) and pleasant to deal with.
 As a former music promoter, I used to book Tony and the Groundhogs for gigs around the Midlands in the 80s and 90s, and he was always a gentleman to deal with and gave 100% on stage.

 Tony and his band laid firm foundations for today’s crop of British blues rock artists and bands, and opened many doors.
 He and the band are owned a large debt of gratitude.
-A crying shame ill health stopped him doing what he was great at, and what he loved to do, for a good while.
+A crying shame ill health in the form of a stroke has stopped him doing what he was great at, and what he loved to do.

-But he’s back at it and has a large fan-base who still care about him.
+But Tony’s influence and musical legacy is still a force.
 Thank you for the music and your efforts Tony.
 We salute you.
-Welcome back.

 Words by Simon Redley